When Do You Need to Wait to Ship?

 2. Is that degree in any way related to the research you’re considering shipping?

 If not, then there’s nothing stopping you from moving ahead.
-But if so, you’ve got a couple other boxes to check to make sure you ship at the best time.
+But if so, you’ve got a couple other boxes to check to ensure you ship at the best time.

 If You’re a Student …

-When writing as a student, there’s at least one special case where you might both have a purple cow and need to wait to ship it.3
+When writing as a student, there’s at least one special case where you might both have a purple cow and need to wait to ship it in certain ways.3

 Beyond this, there might be more.
-I think the thoughts I’m sharing here generally apply.
-But definitely above these, you should prioritize the particular requirements you’re under for your program.
+I think the comments here generally apply.
+But definitely above these, you should prioritize the particular requirements you’re under for your program and the advice of your own faculty.

-Still, the general principle you want to consider carefully relates to the uniqueness of your future work in your program.
+Still, the point you especially want to consider is the uniqueness of your future work in your program.
 That way, you can avoid inadvertently creating difficulties for yourself by publishing your research in certain venues too soon.

 Even though you published the article, the key point may be that you’ve published it.
-And given that it’s published, it’s out there.
-Saying the same thing (or something substantially similar) in longer form may mean that that’s no longer unique.
+And given that it’s published, it’s out in the world.
+Saying the same thing (or something substantially similar) in longer form may mean it’s no longer unique.

 On the other hand, if you publish a key finding when teaching orally in your faith community, it might not raise any eyebrows at all.
-The who for your dissertation may be sufficiently different from the who for your oral presentation that your dissertation’s who still finds that project to be a unique contribution.
+The who for your dissertation may be sufficiently different from the who for your oral presentation.
+In that case, your dissertation’s who might still finds your project to make a unique contribution.

 Conclusion

-2. Here, I’m particularly playing off of and adapting the discussion of Jim Collins, Good to Great: Why Some Companies Make the Leap … and Others Don’t (New York: HarperBusiness, 2001), 41–64.
+2. Here, I’m particularly playing off of and adapting the discussion of Jim Collins, Good to Great: Why Some Companies Make the Leap … and Others Don’t (affiliate disclosure; New York: HarperBusiness, 2001), 41–64. ↩︎

-3. The “purple cow” metaphor I’ve borrowed from Seth Godin, Purple Cow: Transform Your Business by Being Remarkable (New York: Portfolio, 2003).
+3. The “purple cow” metaphor I’ve borrowed from Seth Godin, Purple Cow: Transform Your Business by Being Remarkable (affiliate disclosure; New York: Portfolio, 2003).
+Image provided by Emmanuel Ikwuegbu. ↩︎

 Some of the links above may be “affiliate links.”
 If you make a purchase or sign up for a service through one of these links, I may receive a small commission from the seller.
 This process involves no additional cost to you and helps defray the costs of making content like this available.
 For more information, please see these affiliate disclosures.